cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-translator.md

 * `--acraconnector_transport_encryption_disable={true|false}`

   Use raw transport (tcp/unix socket) between AcraTranslator and client app.
-  It turns off reading trace from client app's side which usually sent by AcraConnector.
+  It turns off reading trace from client app's side which usually sent by AcraConnector (**deprecated since 0.91.0**, will be removed soon).
   Default is `false`.

 * `--acratranslator_client_id_from_connection_enable={true|false}`